klaarnut/user-docs/en/website-content.md

 ![image](images/website_content/img_text_tools_18_indent.png)

-In the Text toolbar, click the increase or decrease indent icons to indent text to the left or right.
+In the Text tool, click the increase or decrease indent icons to indent text to the left or right.

 **Line Spacing**